th507/EventList/README.md

 # Documentation

+The EventList needs to be instantiated for each root element you listen to.
+You could use multiple instances of EventList on a single page, or even on a single element (but doing this somewhat defeat the purpose of the event delegation).

+Before going any further, we will need to understand how the delegate functions are stored.

 ## Structure

+The basic hiearchy of EventList is `EventList > DelegateList > delegates > handler function`.

+* The `EventList` object contains all the root element's `DelegateList` object, one for each eventType.
+* The `DelegateList` object holds one `delegates` array and some additional information about this eventType.
+* The `delegates` array contains multiple `handler`, one for each `selector`.
+* The `handler` function handles the action of the target element defined by `selector`.

+### EventList object

+When instantiated, it returns an object containing all eventType you registered with EventList.
-A typical `EventList` looks like this
+A typical EventList instance looks like this

 	EventList ---
-				|- eventType: delegateList
+				|- eventType: DelegateList object
 				|- ...
-				|- eventType: delegateList
+				|- eventType: DelegateList object
 				|
 				|- __root__: (not enumerable)
 				\- __rootSelector__: (optional, not enumerable)

+Following JavaScript convention, all key begin with "__" is not enumerable, so if the browser supports enumerability, those "hidden" properties will not show up in for-in loop.
+They are used to store additional information (root element and selector string for the root element) about current instance of EventList.

-It's an object containing all eventType you registered with EventList.
-You could access any eventType using dot syntax (like `foo.click`).
-Delegates for a certain eventType is stored in as the key-value pair.
+You could access the delegates of an eventType using dot syntax (like `foo.click`).
+Delegates for that eventType is stored in as the key-value pair.

 ### [](id:delegateList)DelegateList object

-A typical `DelegateList` looks like this
+A typical DelegateList object looks like this

-	delegateList ---
+	DelegateList ---
 				   |- delegates: delegates array
 				   |- disabled: (optional)
 				   |- unlistened: (optional)